multimediaeval/2019-Emotion-and-Theme-Recognition-in-Music-Task/README.md

 Participants should develop their systems using the provided [training](https://github.com/MTG/jamendo-dataset/blob/master/data/splits/split-0/autotagging_moodtheme-train.tsv) and [validation](https://github.com/MTG/jamendo-dataset/blob/master/data/splits/split-0/autotagging_moodtheme-validation.tsv) splits.

-## Submissions
+## Submissions and evaluation
-Participants should generate predictions for the [test split](https://github.com/MTG/jamendo-dataset/blob/master/data/splits/split-0/autotagging_moodtheme-test.tsv) and submit those to the task organizers in the same format as the original ground truth.
-The submissions should report the obtained AUC scores.
+Participants should generate predictions for the [test split](https://github.com/MTG/jamendo-dataset/blob/master/data/splits/split-0/autotagging_moodtheme-test.tsv) and submit those to the task organizers.

+To have a better understanding of the behavior of the proposed systems, we ask to submit both prediction scores and binary classification decisions for each tag for the tracks in the test set.

+We will use the following metrics, both types commonly used in the evaluation of auto-tagging systems:
+- **ROC-AUC** and **PR-AUC** on tag prediction scores
+- Micro- and macro-averaged **precision**, **recall** and **F-score** for binary predictions.

+Participants should report the obtained metric scores on the validation split and test split if they have run such a test on their own.
+Participants should also report whether they used the whole development dataset or only its part for every submission.

+We allow only five evaluation runs per participating team.

 Note that we rely on the fairness of submissions and do not hide the ground truth for the test split.
 It is publicly available for benchmarking as a part of the MTG-Jamendo dataset outside this challenge.
 For transparency and reproducibility, we encourage the participants to publically release their code under an open-source/free software license.